 - quotePrice can be paymentQuote.quotePrice or surchargeQuote.quotePrice, depending on whether surcharge is used.

 - paymentAmount is optional.
 In this case, it is not on the UI.
-It can be different from orderAmount if there is any promotion from the Acquiring Partner (ACQP).
+It can be different from orderAmount if there is any promotion from Acquiring Service Provider (ACQP).
 However, Mobile Payment Provider should store paymentAmount in the system for reference.

 - savingsAmount is the sum of paymentPromoInfo.paymentPromoDetails.savingsAmount.